sslab-gatech/shfllock/README.md

   - Dedup: Parsec benchmark that stresses lock allocation in the usersapce
   - Streamcluster: Parsec benchmark that has about 40% of `trylock` calls in the userspace
   - Leveldb: Database benchmark that stresses a single lock in the userspace
   - Extended version of RCU-table benchmark, used for nano-benchmarking locks.
-Please check the `kernel-syncstress` folder.

 ### Kernelspace Benchmark